subsquid/docs/docs/migrate/migrate-to-arrowsquid.md

 This is a EVM guide.
 For a Substrate guide see [this page](/dead).

-ArrowSquid refers to the versions of Subsquid SDK after (???? add exact version info here).
+ArrowSquid refers to the versions `@subsquid/evm-processor@1.x` and `@subsquid/evm-processor@3.x`.
+Both packages are currently are in beta and are published with the `@next` tag.
+Once fully stabilized, the packages will be released to general availability with the `@latest` tag.

-The main change introduced by the ArrowSquid update on EVM is the new ability of the [processor](/dead) to get its most recent chain data directly from network nodes, instead of waiting for the [archive](/dead) to ingest and serve it first.
+The main feature introduced by the ArrowSquid update on EVM is the new ability of the [processor](/dead) to ingest unfinalized blocks directly from a network node, instead of waiting for the [archive](/dead) to ingest and serve it first.
 The processor can now handle forks and rewrite the contents of its database if it happens to have indexed orphaned blocks.
-This allows Subsquid-based APIs to follow the blockchain much more closely.
-Additionally, this relaxes the requirements on how closely [archives](/dead) must follow the chain, making it easier to decentralize them.
+This allows Subsquid-based APIs to become near real-time and respond to the on-chain activity with subsecond latency.

+[//]: # "Additionally, this relaxes the requirements on how closely [archives](/dead) must follow the chain, making it easier to decentralize them. <-- Don't understand this sentence at all"

-Besides all of that, in ArrowSquid we streamlined the interface, added support for [EVM traces](/dead) and [state diffs](/dead), switched to a [more efficient mechanism](/dead) for transferring data from archives to squids and did much more.
+Another major feature introduced by ArrowSquid is the support for transaction execution receipts, [EVM traces](/dead) and [state diffs](/dead).
+It enables a significantly more fine-grained control over the smart contract states, especially in the situations when the EVM log data is insufficient.
+For example, one can reliably index:

+- Transaction data, taking into account the transaction status
+- Keep track of internal calls
+- Watch smart contract state changes even if caused by internal transactions
+- Track smart contract creation and destruction

+The `EvmBatchProcessor` configuration and data selection interfaces has been simplifed, together with a more efficient way to fetch the data from the archives.
 See [release notes](/dead) for a full list of changes.

 Here is a step-by-step guide for migrating a squid built with an older SDK version to the post-ArrowSquid tooling.